aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ### Synth and sources

-To define a pipeline, instantiate a `CodePipelinePipeline` construct.
+To define a pipeline, instantiate a `CodePipeline` construct.
 It takes one argument, a `synth` step, which is expected to produce the CDK Cloud Assembly as its single output (the contents of the `cdk.out` directory after running `cdk synth`).
 "Steps" are arbitrary actions in the pipeline, typically